00f2ff/scala-processing-starter/README.md

 You should now be able to run `MyProcessingSketch` by any of IntelliJ's usual means.
 Additionally, `build.sbt` is configured to run its `main` function upon `sbt run` in the terminal.

-todo: turn this into a giter8 project: http://www.foundweekends.org/giter8/usage.html